wowazzz/vaeql/README.md

-# vaeql
+# VaeQL

-PHP Extension that provides accelerated parsing for queries
+PHP Extension that provides accelerated parsing for VaeDB queries.

+Build and install this before Vae Remote.

 ## Prerequisites